pbrisbin/haskell-docker-example/README.md

 # Haskell Docker Example

 This project is an example of producing a Docker image to run a Haskell program.
-It uses a two-stage approach to avoid the size overhead of a Haskell development environment in the runtime image.
+It uses the new multi-stage build approach to avoid the size overhead of a Haskell development environment in the runtime image.

 ## Installation

 ```
-make binaries
 make image
 ```